jpoz/pgspy/README.md

 # pgspy

-A simple proxy for Postgres that parses the wireformat and prints it out
+A simple Postgres proxy that parses and prints the wire protocol

 ### Demo